UPPMAX/uppmax_intro_day_1/docs/sessions/use_terminal.md

 ## Exercises

+???- question "Need a video?"

+    [Here](https://youtu.be/FO-jb7-H0xs) is a video that shows
+    the solution of these exercises

 It is assumed you are logged in to the console environment of Rackham with a terminal.
 In case you did not get this to work,